From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Results on the existence of the Eves

 When $\Lambda$ is the Lebesgue measure on $[0,1]$, one obtains the celebrated Bolthausen-Sznitman coalescent~\cite{BolthausenSznitman98}.
-Its $\Lambda$ Fleming-Viot counterpart belongs to regime \Inf.
-The proof of Proposition \ref{PropOrderingBS} relies strongly on the connection with measure-valued branching processes obtained in~\cite{BertoinLeGall-0,Article7}.
-We refer to~\cite{Dawson93,EtheridgeSuperprocesses,LeGall99} for further details on measure-valued branching processes. \\ \textit{Proof of Proposition \ref{PropOrderingBS}.} One can construct $\uprho$ by rescaling a measure-valued branching process $(\rmm_t,t\geq 0)$ associated with the Neveu branching mechanism $\Psi(u)=u\log u$ as follows:
+Its $\Lambda$-Fleming-Viot counterpart belongs to regime \Inf.
+The proof of Proposition \ref{PropBS} relies strongly on the connection with measure-valued branching processes obtained by Bertoin and Le Gall~\cite{BertoinLeGall-0} for the Bolthausen-Sznitman coalescent, and by Birkner et al.~\cite{Article7} for all the Beta$(2-\alpha,\alpha)$ coalescents with $\alpha\in(0,2)$.
+We refer to Dawson~\cite{Dawson93}, Etheridge~\cite{EtheridgeSuperprocesses} and Le Gall~\cite{LeGall99} for further details on measure-valued branching processes.
+Let us also mention that the existence of an infinite sequence of Eves for the measure-valued branching process with the Neveu branching mechanism can be obtained thanks to the results in~\cite{DuquesneLabbe14,Labbe12}. \\ \textit{Proof of Proposition \ref{PropBS}.} One can construct $\rho$ by rescaling a measure-valued branching process $(\rmm_t,t\geq 0)$ associated with the Neveu branching mechanism $\Psi(u)=u\log u$ as follows:

 This result was initially stated for the Bolthausen-Sznitman coalescent by Bertoin and Le Gall in~\cite{BertoinLeGall-0}, and later on by Birkner et al. for the forward-in-time process in~\cite{Article7}.
-As a consequence of this connection, we deduce that there exists a r.v. $\rme$ such that almost surely
+As a consequence of this connection and using Proposition \ref{PropEvesLD}, we deduce that there exists a r.v. $\rme$ such that almost surely

 The branching property ensures that the restrictions of $\rmm$ to any two disjoint subintervals of $[0,1]$ are independent.
-For each integer $n\geq 1$, we divide $[0,1]$ into dyadic subintervals of the form
+For every integer $n\geq 1$, we divide $[0,1]$ into dyadic subintervals of the form

 and we consider the corresponding restrictions of $\rmm$.
 Obviously, for each subinterval $[(i-1)2^{-n},i\,2^{-n})$ there exists $e(i,n)$ such that

 Necessarily $\rmm$ restricted to the union of two subintervals indexed by $i\ne j \in [2^{n}]$ admits either $e(i,n)$ or $e(j,n)$ as an Eve and therefore